When the pressure is on in work there’s no doubt that for most of us it can get tough. Deadlines loom, work piles on and everyone panics.

 The key, as everyone knows, is in how you deal with it.
-Moreover, developing skills in this exact area will not only help you get into the Christmas mood quicker, but will help you in your longer-term progression in finance and accounting.
+Moreover, developing skills in this exact area will not only help you get into the right mood quicker, but will help you in your longer-term progression in finance and accounting.
 Without these coping mechanisms, the move into senior or executive management will be hard.

 So, what can you do?